Spray paint is a terrific way to paint a variety of items quickly and easily because it adheres to just about any surface.

 3. Stripping gel

-Always use a respirator, eye protection, and gloves when using Citristrip Stripping Gel or another sort of chemical paint stripper.
+Always use a respirator, eye protection, and gloves when using Citristrip Stripping Gel or another chemical paint stripper.

 - Apply a thick coat of the gel to the paint you want to remove with a paintbrush.
 Allow it to operate for around 30 minutes, or as long as the manufacturer’s instructions suggest.